-We work with private farmers, cooperatives, and non-governmental partners to produce and multiply stems and seed of released varieties for delivery to farmers.
+We work with private farmers, cooperatives, farmer associations, and non-governmental partners to produce and multiply stems and seed of released varieties for delivery to farmers.
 A payback system ensures that poor farmers receive free stems or seed, which they repay in kind upon harvest.
 Our partnership with public and nongovernmental organizations trains farming households in crop management, nutrition, post-harvest handling, and marketing.

-We are facilitating private sector engagement in the value chain for vitamin A cassava and iron beans, which is essential for long-term sustainability of stem and seed distribution, and to strengthen markets for biofortified crops.
+We are facilitating private sector engagement in the value chain for vitamin A cassava and maize and iron beans, which is essential for long-term sustainability of stem and seed distribution, and to strengthen markets for biofortified crops.

 “We are cultivating high-iron beans because they are high yielding, early maturing, good tasting, and more nutritious for children and women, in addition to helping us generate more income.”— Eugenie Bulambo, Woman farmer and leader of HarvestPlus local partner Grenier de Kabare